vinayhegde1990/initial-workstation-config/README.md

 ## Using Shell Aliases
-1. Copy all the files from the `.bash_profile .bashrc` in the downloaded git repo  to your home directory.
+1. Copy all the files from the `aliases, .bash_profile, .bashrc` in the downloaded git repo  to your home directory.
 2. Run the `source ~/.bash_profile && source ~/.bashrc` to get the Bash aliases in effect.
 3. Alternatively, you can also close all Shell sessions and restart them to achieve the same.